2023 NSSF Range-Retailer Business Expo Agenda

 For decades, the firearms industry has undergone unpredictable and, at times, erratic changes in demand.
 Active killers, election cycles and legislative actions have created waves of clients that subside when the event/situation passes out of social awareness.
 This session will cover and provide detailed strategies for proven techniques to use in your business that will keep clients engaged through ALL sales cycles.
 Learn how to use targeted themes, events, client experiences and social engagement beyond social media that demonstrates to the customer the need for them to return and the excitement that will follow each time they do.

 10:45am – 11:30am

-Panelists: Toby Ragsdale, Paul Bastean, Sarah Parkhurst, Erin Crooks, Skyler Thomas
+Subject Matter Experts: Toby Ragsdale, Paul Bastean, Sarah Parkhurst, Erin Crooks, Skyler Thomas, Rebecca Schmidt, Richard Sprague

 As sales cycles constantly change within the retail and entertainment segments, establishing new revenue streams and building on existing ones being offered is a vital component in maintaining a successful business.
 Gain insights from industry experts on ways to generate new and or increased revenue stream through different product and service categories.
 Topics covered include Archery, Apparel & Branded Merchandise, Consumer Financing, E-Commerce, Training Enrichment Programs and Other Creative Ideas and Product Categories to Consider.